VOL. XCIV, NO. 247

 Frequently Asked Questions

-Which workflows do DivTracker and The Wall Street Journal (WSJ) both support?
+What's the difference between DivTracker and The Wall Street Journal (WSJ)?

-Do DivTracker and The Wall Street Journal (WSJ) require subscriptions?
+How much do DivTracker and The Wall Street Journal (WSJ) cost?

-How can you access DivTracker and The Wall Street Journal (WSJ)?
+Should I choose DivTracker or The Wall Street Journal (WSJ)?

-DivTracker differentiates itself with Track dividend income with daily/monthly/annual views and upcoming (confirmed + estimated) dividend payouts., Dividend calendar shows upcoming dividend payouts, ex-dates, and earnings dates; includes an Ex-Dividend Calendar for stocks going ex-dividend soon., and Portfolio tracking supports manual input; Ultimate plan adds US-only brokerage account linking.
-Brokerage integrations rely on Plaid or SnapTrade., whereas The Wall Street Journal (WSJ) stands out for Comprehensive business and markets reporting, plus a Market Data Center spanning indexes, stocks, bonds, commodities, currencies, and mutual funds., Built-in calendars, including a downloadable U.S. economic calendar and an earnings calendar within Market Data., and Market lists and stats such as 52-week highs/lows, analyst upgrades/downgrades, and dividend pages..
+Choose DivTracker if you need Track dividend income with daily/monthly/annual views and upcoming (confirmed + estimated) dividend payouts., and Dividend calendar shows upcoming dividend payouts, ex-dates, and earnings dates; includes an Ex-Dividend Calendar for stocks going ex-dividend soon..
+Go with The Wall Street Journal (WSJ) if Comprehensive business and markets reporting, plus a Market Data Center spanning indexes, stocks, bonds, commodities, currencies, and mutual funds., and Built-in calendars, including a downloadable U.S. economic calendar and an earnings calendar within Market Data. better fits how you invest.

 Other tools you might like